Author: Thomas S. Binns <t.s.binns@outlook.com>

 Text(0.5, 0.98, 'Maximised imaginary part of coherency')

-Furthermore, spatial patterns of connectivity can be constructed from the spatial filters to give a picture of the location of the sources involved in the connectivity.
+Furthermore, spatial patterns of connectivity can be constructed from the spatial filters to give a picture of the location of the channels involved in the connectivity [4].
 This information is stored under attrs['patterns'] of the connectivity class, with one value per frequency for each channel in the seeds and targets.
 As with MIC, the absolute value of the patterns reflect the strength, however the sign differences can be used to visualise the orientation of the underlying dipole sources.
 The spatial patterns are not bound between \([-1, 1]\).

 Here, we average across the patterns in the 13-18 Hz range.
 Plotting the patterns shows that the greatest connectivity between the left and right hemispheres occurs at the left and right posterior and left central regions, based on the areas with the largest absolute values.
 Using the signs of the values, we can infer the existence of a dipole source between the central and posterior regions of the left hemisphere accounting for the connectivity contributions (represented on the plot as a green line).